 Dagwood Bumstead, in case you don't know, is one of the main characters in comic artist Chic Young's long-running comic strip Blondie.
 He first appeared in the U.S. sometime prior to February 1933.

 What's Cooking America defines the Dagwood Sandwich as a multi-layered sandwich with a variety of fillings.
 The term is used to denote a sandwich put together so as to attain such a tremendous size and infinite variety of contents as to stun the imagination, sight, and stomach of all but the original maker.
 Dagwood sandwiches is a term so well-known that it's in the Webster's New World Dictionary.

 According to the creator of the comic strip, Murat Bernard “Chic” Young (1901-1973), the only thing that Dagwood could prepare in the kitchen was a mountainous pile of dissimilar leftovers precariously arranged between two slices of bread.
 Dagwood became known for his huge sandwiches he created on evening forays to the refrigerator.
 The comic strip is produced today under the direction of the creator's son, Dean Young, the strip has continued to keep up with the times.

 Blondie's Cook Book: Chic Young's Classic Cook Book with New Comic Art Selections by His Son Dean Young (Gramercy Books, New York 1947, 1996)

 This Comic says it all:

-CHOCOLATE SANDWICHES RECIPE: Not sure how many sandwiches (or layers) this is supposed to make, but that's a lot of sugar.
-I've never made either of these recipse, so I'm thinking the amount of sugar might be a mistake.
+CHOCOLATE SANDWICHES RECIPE: Not sure how many sandwiches (or layers) this is supposed to make, but that's a lot of sugar, even if the chocolate is probably sugarless.
+I've never followed this recipe, so I'm thinking the amount of sugar might be a mistake.